umutozge/symbols-and-programming/README.md

-# sym-comp-playground
+# Symbolic Computation Playground

-material and code for an introductory text on discrete mathematics and programming
+An introductory text on basics of symbolic computation